 This is green tea at its best !
 Gyokuro is Japan’s most expensive tea and is grown and produced with extreme care and skill.
 The tea bushes are very carefully shaded with mats just as the new buds begin to form – thus reducing light to the bush and forcing it to produce more chlorophyll and darker green leaves.
-The resulting tea is a pale yellow colour with a wonderfully smooth and sweet flavour.
+The resulting cup of tea is a pale yellow colour with a wonderfully smooth and sweet flavour.
 The water temperature for this delicate tea needs to be lower than for other teas.
 A wonderful drinking experience

 Some interesting notes on the exquisite Gyokuro process